djsincla/TA_VeloCloud/README.md

 - python3 - Based on Python 3.x and requires VCO username and password.
 - Token3 - Based on Python 3.x and requires VCO username and VCO API Token

-Authough I could have merged the python3 and token3 branches together into a single code base, that would have added complexity to the code.
+Although I could have merged the python3 and token3 branches together into a single code base, that would have added complexity to the code.
 A customer request asked to keep the code as simple as possibe.

 # Author
 Dwayne Sinclair / VMware